GStreamer/gstreamer/markdown/design/audiosinks.md

 #### DMA mode

-Elements that can do DMA based access to the audio device have to subclass from the GstAudioBaseSink class and wrap the DMA ringbuffer in a subclass of GstRingBuffer.
+Elements that can do DMA based access to the audio device have to subclass from the `GstAudioBaseSink` class and wrap the DMA ringbuffer in a subclass of `GstRingBuffer`.

 The ringbuffer subclass should trigger a callback after writing or playing each sample to the device.
 This callback can be triggered from a thread or from a signal from the audio device.

 ### Clocks

-The GstAudioBaseSink class will use the ringbuffer to act as a clock provider.
+The `GstAudioBaseSink` class will use the ringbuffer to act as a clock provider.
 It can do this by using the play pointer and the delay to calculate the clock time.